nadirhamid/asterisk-audiofork/README.md

 # configuring in dial plans

-here is an example of how to use "AudioFork()"
+here is a simple example of how to use "AudioFork()"

 ```
 exten => _X.,1,Answer()